CSS Nesting

 # Pseudo-classes

-selector is necessary to ensure that the pseudo-class applies to
+When using pseudo-classes with nested rules, the & selector is necessary to ensure that the pseudo-class applies to

 the correct element.
-Consider this example where we want to style the :hover
+Consider this example where we want to style the :hover state of the <li> elements inside the

-.container ul
+.container ul:

-.container { background-color: lightgray; padding: 10px; ul { list-style-type: none; padding-left: 0; li { padding: 5px; border-bottom: 1px solid gray; &:hover { /* Using & to refer to the parent li (= concatenate with the li selector) */ background-color: #f0f0f0; } } } }
+.container { background-color: lightgray; padding: 10px; ul { list-style-type: none; padding-left: 0; li { padding: 5px; border-bottom: 1px solid gray; &:hover { /* Using & to refer to the parent li (= concatenate with the li selector) */ background-color: #f0f0f0; } } } }Copied!

 2